 - NHS Trusts wishing to 'bulk buy' places on the course will be eligible for discounted rates.
 Please contact us for more details.

-- The course will launch in October 2022, whereupon you will be given access to complete the eLearning modules ahead of your pre-booked webinar.
+- The course will launch in late 2022, whereupon you will be given access to complete the eLearning modules ahead of your pre-booked webinar.

 - Please note: Cancelling and re-booking for a different webinar will incur a 20% administration fee.
 Please ensure you are available for your selected webinar before booking.
 Read our terms and conditions before booking.